Inexact Bregman Proximal Gradient Method and its Inertial Variant with Absolute and Partial Relative Stopping Criteria: Numerical experiments

-In summary, allowing the subproblem to be solved approximately is necessary and important for the BPG and its inertial variant to be implementable and practical.
-Different methods also have different inherent inexactness tolerance requirements.
-The study of such phenomena can deepen our understanding of these methods and guide us to choose proper parameters in practical implementations.
+In summary, allowing the subproblem to be solved approximately is both necessary and important for the BPGM and its inertial variant to be practical and implementable.
+Different methods with different types of stopping criteria have different inherent inexactness tolerance requirements.
+The study of such phenomena can deepen our understanding of these methods under different inexact stopping criteria, which can further guide us to choose a proper method with a suitable inexact stopping criterion in practical implementations.